 Upcoming Overnight Work

-Starting August 13, 2017, the contractor will begin performing overnight work at the Fillmore and Chestnut Street intersection.
-The work will be low-impact overnight work and will include Muni Overhead Contact System (OCS) pole installation and Muni wire replacement, relocation and/or re-adjustment.
-The work will be performed overnight to ensure the safety of workers near the Muni wires and to minimize any disruptions to Muni service.
+Starting October 22, 2017, the contractor will begin performing overnight work at the Fillmore and Chestnut Street intersection.
+The work will be low-impact overnight work and will include Muni Overhead Contact System (OCS) wire replacement, relocation and/or re-adjustment.
+The work will be performed overnight to ensure the safety of workers near the Muni wires and to minimize any disruptions to traffic and Muni service.
+The work was originally scheduled for August but was postponed until October.

-The overnight work hours will typically be Sunday night to Friday morning from 10 PM to 4 AM (overnight OCS work may continue until 7 AM).
+The overnight work hours will typically be Sunday night to Friday morning from 10 PM to 5 AM.

 We apologize in advance for any inconvenience caused by the overnight work.